abenz1267/catss/README.md

 You can define the output files and according children in a json config.
 Take the one in here as an example.
 Catss will watch for file changes and update the according output file.
 Minifcation can be done, if desired.

-Code might not be the most beatiful.
+Code might not be the most beautiful.
 I live dangerously....so: no tests.
 Feel free to report issues.

 [Linux](https://github.com/abenz1267/catss/releases/download/v0.7-beta2/catss)